kefaslungu/enhancedTouchGestures/readme.md

 This touch mode, available in browse mode, allows you to navigate the document by selected element.
 To switch to web mode, from browse mode documents, perform 3 finger tap.
 From this mode, flicking up or down with one finger cycles through available element navigation modes, while flicking right or left with one finger moves to next or previous chosen element, respectively.
 Once you move away from browse mode documents, object touch mode is used.

-Available web modes are: default (move through elements/objects regardless of type), links, buttons, form fields, headings, frames, tables, lists, graphics, and landmarks.
+Available web modes are: default (move through elements/objects regardless of type), links, buttons, form fields, headings, frames, tables, lists, graphics, landmarks, embedded objects (dialogs and web apps, for example), and text paragraphs.

 ## Synth settings touch mode

 You can use this mode to quickly change synthesizer settings such as choosing a voice and changing volume.
 In this mode, use two finger flick left or right to move between synth settings and use two finger flick up and down gestures to change values.
 This gestures mirrors that of synth settings ring commands on the keyboard.

+## Version 26.02

+* NVDA 2025.3.2 or later is required.
+* A warning will be presented when installing the add-on on computers without touchscreens or portable NVDA version is in use.
+* Gestures from the add-on will not be shown in input gestures dialog when the add-on is installed on a portable NVDA version.
+* Removed progress bar output settings toggle gesture (one finger triple tap).
+* Added screen curtain toggle gesture (three finger triple tap).
+* Added embedded object and text paragraph navigation to web touch mode.

 ## Version 25.07